timohouben/houben_spectral_analysis/README.md

 ## This directory contains the following folders (tree -L 1)
 The folder `spa_studies` contains the spectral analysis studies described in the paper.
 The folder `model_setup` contains scripts to set up the numerical OpenGeoSys models.
+The remaining folders contain required python modules for the analysis.

 ```
 .